mscribellito/Str/README.md

 **Str** is a PHP class that provides convenient, object-oriented operations for string handling and manipulation.
 Str provides methods for examining individual characters of the string, for comparing strings, for searching strings, for extracting substrings, and for creating a copy of a string with all characters translated to uppercase or to lowercase.
 A Str is immutable (constant) and its value cannot be changed after creation.

+*Note:* **Str** is not intended to replace all instances of your string variables - just those of which have many string operations performed that would benefit from an API.

 Requirements
 ------------
 PHP version 5.3 or newer is required.